University of Central Arkansas, Board of Trustees

 The university does not manage the Internet and is not responsible for offensive material that may be encountered.
 It is the policy of the university to abide by and follow federal and state laws.
 Disclaimers regarding departmental and individual pages are addressed in the Web Site Usage Policy.
 Views and opinions expressed in e-mail are strictly those of the authors.
 The university is not responsible for the content of e-mail communications.

-Engaging in any activity that violates the Computer Use Policy may result in the immediate suspension of an individual’s computer access privileges, other disciplinary and/or legal action.
+Engaging in any activity that violates the Computer Use may result in the immediate suspension of an individual’s computer access privileges, other disciplinary and/or legal action.
 The imposition of any sanction imposed under this policy is subject to review pursuant to applicable provisions of the Faculty, Staff and Student Handbooks.

 Comments and suggestions about Administrative Policies are appreciated.

 Administrative Policy contents comments to:

 Conway, AR 72035

 Phone: 501 450-5286